dracula/texworks/README.md

 ![Screenshot](./screenshots/LaTeX.png)

 > [!TIP]
-> Only the code highlighting effect for LaTeX documents is shown here.
+> Only LaTeX documents' syntax highlighting effect is shown here.
 Other images in the folder [`screenshots`](./screenshots) show the effects on the corresponding types of documents.

 ## Install